chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

 First of all, you'll need to have an UNRAID server up and running.
 If you don't have one, you can follow [this](https://docs.unraid.net/unraid-os/getting-started/quick-install-guide/) guide to set it up.

-I will not cover the setup of the UNRAID server here, but I'll guide you threw the setup of the macOS VM.
+I will not cover the setup of the UNRAID server here.
 For any UNRAID related questions, you can check the [official documentation](https://wiki.unraid.net/Main_Page).
 I also recommend to join the [UNRAID forums](https://forums.unraid.net) and the [UNRAID subreddit](https://www.reddit.com/r/unRAID/).
-Overall, here's probably the best YouTube channel to learn about UNRAID: [Spaceinvader One](https://www.youtube.com/c/SpaceinvaderOne).
+Above all, here's probably the best YouTube channel to learn about UNRAID: [Spaceinvader One](https://www.youtube.com/c/SpaceinvaderOne).

 # Create macOS installation media